JoelRobbinsAI/Design_Work/tour_guide.md

 Structured each plant presentation into three parcels: a short introduction, a mid-level explanation, and a deep dive.
 This let users decide whether to move on quickly or engage with more detail — across all personas.

 Added guardrails to keep responses within the bounds of the botanical tour, preventing the agent from drifting into unrelated or off-topic answers.
 Most inportant guardrail was not constraint but conceptual reframing.
-AI is not a conversational partner but a tour guide reading from "notecards". user has narrowly defined input parameters and anything unrelated to plant tour gets one sentence of acknowldgement plus immediate return to the tour.
+AI is not a conversational partner but a tour guide reading from "notecards".
+User has narrowly defined input parameters and anything unrelated to plant tour gets one sentence of acknowldgement plus immediate return to the tour.

 Design Insights